Blue Light Press presents:

 ~ Kate Colin, Mayor, City of San Rafael, California

 It’s rare in poetry to be privy to the minute particulars of a given profession.
 As the former city manager of one of the Bay Area’s lovelier cities, though one not without its civic problems, Jim Schutz acts as our Virgil through the not-so-divine comedy of running a municipality.
 His tone can be biting, whimsical, impassioned, and/or funny, but his disposition is always one of deep concern for “the commons,” and a profound appreciation of those who serve our local interests.
 As Jim says in his preface, these are really love poems to a work force too many take for granted.
 So, let him entertain you as he informs you.
-In these benighted times, maybe you’ll find yourself among “Those optimists that inhale conflict/and exhale unity.”
+In these benighted times, maybe you’ll find yourself among “Those optimists who inhale conflict/and exhale unity.”

 ~ Thomas Centolella, author of Almost Human